 We were so fortunate to have a personal tour of the Inn from Betty Anne Faulkner, the last remaining Pretty family member.
 Rowena’s Inn, named after her Mother and Sister, holds great memories for Betty Anne.
 As she took us for a tour, she beamed with pride over what her family has built and now shares with the world.
 The inn is rich in antiques, fine art and BC history.
 With part of a railing from the original Hotel Vancouver and a dining table used by King George VI and Queen Elizabeth, there is no shortage of stories to learn about.

 Rowena’s Inn and their luxury cottages are truly the perfect relaxing oasis for anyone looking to unplug and relax.
 As parents we are so focused on the needs of our children, that we often forget that we too need our own time to kick back and unwind, without the children.
-So book yourself one of the cottages at Rowena’s Inn and enjoy your escape from the everyday!
+So book yourself one of the Rowena’s Inn Cabins and enjoy your escape from the everyday!

 Is this a sponsored post?
-Yes, however our words reflect our experience and we’re excited to share Rowena’s Inn with you!
+Yes, however our words reflect our experience and we’re excited to share Rowena’s Inn Cabins with you!